twbs/bootstrap/docs/components/forms.md

 ## Floating Input

 This is an implementation when we're lacking space for a label but at the same time want to keep context.
 This implementation is a version which uses placeholder AND label, as it is the most flexible form of it.
+Idea is based on [Matt D. Smith's](http://mds.is/float-label-pattern) approach.

 The label can differ from placeholder and help to show a pattern how text should be input.